-In general, high doses of radiation therapy prevent further treatment being safely given to exactly the same region of the body.
+In general, high doses of radiation therapy prevent further treatment from being safely given to the exact same region of the body.
 However, in the same person, radiation therapy is often used to treat different parts in the body, such as for bone pain occurring at different sites.
 In certain situations, radiation therapy can be given to the same area with good effect.

 Should I take medications and/or vitamins while receiving treatment?

 Usual prescription medications should be continued as normal through radiation therapy.
 Many people with a cancer diagnosis take some type of extra non-prescription complementary therapy, vitamins or supplements.
-It is a good idea to mention these to your doctor if he/she doesn’t specifically ask because it may be recommended that one or more of these medications are not taken during the course of radiation therapy.
+It is a good idea to discuss these with your doctor if he/she doesn’t specifically ask because it may be recommended that one or more of these medications are not taken during the course of radiation therapy.
 An example is anti-oxidants as they may interfere reduce the effectiveness of radiation on the cancer cells.